14 regions of Constantinople: Regio VI

-On the shore of the VIth regio were two maritime facilities on the Golden Horn, alongside the Vth regio's Prophorion Harbour.
+On the shore of the VIth regio were two maritime facilities on the Golden Horn, alongside the Vth regio's Prosphorion Harbour.
 These were the portus - the military harbour - and the naval dockyard, the Neorion Harbour, where modern Bahçekapı is.
 Both the portus and the Neorion were within the walls of the pre-Constantinian city, since Cassius Dio mentions them in his account of the 3rd century siege of Byzantium by Septimius Severus.
 Another quay, the Scala Sycena, served ferries across the Golden Horn to Sycae (later Galata) in the XIIIth regio.
 In the south of the VIth regio the boundary was marked by the course of the Mese odos until the round Forum of Constantine, much of which was counted as within the VIth regio, including the Constantinian senate-house of the Byzantine Senate on the forum's northern axis and the Column of Constantine at its centre.